SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 content into the returned page to be displayed in a e.g. browser.
 ESI tags limits itself not to HTML only, you can include them into all text formats.

-**Warning:** Project still in beta phase and to enable more backend resources (besides HTTP) you need to buy a monthly recurring Enterprise maintenance support (Coming soon!)
+**Warning:** Project still in alpha phase as there is a terrible race condition.

-This blog post and the GitHub might get moved to a different location.

 ## Architectural overview